fugle-dev/fugle-backtest-node/README.md

 - `Strategy.init(data)`: This method is called before running the strategy.
 You can pre-calculate all indicators and signals that the strategy depends on.
 - `Strategy.next(context)`: This method will be iteratively called when running the strategy with the `Backtest` instance, and the `context` parameter represents the current candle and technical indicators and signals.
 You can decide whether to make buy or sell actions based on the current price, indicators, and signals.

-Here's an example of implementing a simple moving average (SMA) strategy.
-The strategy sets the SMA parameter period to 20 by default, and when the closing price of a stock or commodity crosses above the moving average, it buys 1 trading unit.
-Conversely, when the closing price crosses below the moving average, it sells 1 trading unit.
+Here's an example of implementing a simple average crossover strategy.
+The parameter `n1` represents the period of the short-term moving average, and `n2` represents the period of the long-term moving average.
+When the short-term moving average crosses above the long-term moving average, it buys `1000` trading unit.
+Conversely, when the short-term moving average crosses below the long-term moving average, the strategy sells `1000` trading unit.

 ```js
 import { Backtest, Strategy } from '@fugle/backtest';